fncbook/fnc/chapter8/power.md

 ::::

-The practical utility of {eq}`poweriterconv` is limited because if we knew $\lambda_1$ and $\lambda_2$, we wouldn't be running the power iteration in the first place!
+The practical utility of {eq}`poweriterconv` is limited: if we knew $\lambda_1$ and $\lambda_2$, we wouldn't be running the power iteration in the first place!
 Sometimes it's possible to find estimates of or bounds on the ratio.
 If nothing else, though, it is useful to know that linear convergence is expected at a rate based solely on the dominant eigenvalues.

 ## Exercises